sagefy/sagefy/docs/pages/overview.md

 Overview
 ========

-This document provides a brief overview of Descovrir for interested parties.
+This document provides a brief overview of Sagefy for interested parties.

-What is Descovrir?
+What is Sagefy?
 ------------------

 - Open-source and freely available.